William Lyster May Foundation

 In response, the WLM Foundation began working with community developers, real estate professionals, and local leaders to envision and plan a permanent solution: a cultural hub that supports emerging artists, strengthens existing organizations, and unlocks new potential for collective creativity.

-Armed with years of community listening, qualitative insights, and data-driven needs assessments, the Foundation is now laying the groundwork for the Hub for Arts and Culture to become a public charity.
+Armed with years of community listening, qualitative insights, and data-driven needs assessments, the Foundation is now part of the team which is laying the groundwork for the Hub for Arts and Culture to become a public charity.
 The Hub will activate performance venues, launch arts education programs, and provide essential start-up and operational support to creative organizations across Chester County.

 Contact us